 LTA 1954: Landlord and offices within Use Class E of the Town and Country Planning (Use Classes) Order 1987 as it applied in England at the date this lease was granted.

+Licensing Covenants means the covenants within Schedule of this Lease

 Plan 1: the plan attached to this lease marked "Plan 1".

 Plan 2: the plan attached to this lease marked "Plan 2"

-Permitted Use: Use as café or coffee shop under Use Class E of the Town and Country Planning (Use Classes) Order 1987 as it applied at the date this Lease was granted.
+Permitted Use: Use as a licensed bistro café or coffee shop under Use Class E of the Town and Country Planning (Use Classes) Order 1987 as it applied at the date this Lease was granted.

 Property: The ground floor, basement and external areas rear of the Building as shown red on Plan [ ] attached bounded by and including: